AdrianEchev/parallel-shot-boundary-detection/README.md

 # parallel-shot-boundary-detection
-This project uses OMP and MPI to cut a video into images, transforming it into HSV format and applying color histogram correlation to detect when there is a new possible shot in the take.
+This project uses OMP and MPI to cut a video into images, transf it into HSV format and apply the color histogram correlation technique to detect when there is a new possible shot in the take.